-In addition to improvements along the Barrie, Richmond Hill and Stouffville GO Transit lines, the rapid transit network map also includes the Bolton rail corridor in west Vaughan and Havelock rail corridor in east Markham.
+The Metrolinx Regional Transportation Plan recommends new or improved two-way, all day and 15-minute or better service along the Barrie, Richmond Hill and Stouffville GO Transit lines.
+As noted in section A3.4, these improvements are important and should be implemented as soon as possible to support the growing needs of our communities.
+In particular, extending two-way, all day and 15 minute or better service to Bradford Station on the Barrie GO Transit line and to Unionville Station on the Stouffville GO Transit line.
+These extensions have been identified by Metrolinx as near-term priorities.
+The rapid transit network map also includes the Bolton rail corridor in west Vaughan and Havelock rail corridor in east Markham.
 These were identified in the Metrolinx Regional Transportation Plan as potential projects beyond 2041.
-The Plan also identifies future GO Rail stations to support the Region's growth to 2051.
+The TMP also identifies future GO rail stations to support the Region's growth to 2051.

-- OPPOSITE PAGE: TTC rider waits for subway train; train travels along tracks; transit rider purchases ticket from fare station. - Aerial view of Yonge Street and Gamble Road intersection in the City of Richmond Hill.
+- OPPOSITE PAGE: TTC rider waits for subway train; train travels along tracks; transit rider purchases ticket from fare machine. - Aerial view of Yonge Street and Gamble Road intersection in the City of Richmond Hill.